iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.5/report.md

 > Good idea bleh execution app is barren amd pins do not stick.
 Develop moar<br> :date: __2020-06-04 03:55:32__

 > Doesn't recognize as data on or connected to wifi.<br> :date: __2020-06-03 20:55:20__

-> Not accurate.
-Looking at my history it has me at places I've never even been close too!<br> :date: __2020-05-31 00:28:14__

-> Killed my battery quickly.
-Makes sense but google maps does the same tracking of where I go.<br> :date: __2020-05-26 22:35:54__